justinphilpott/towerofhanoi/README.md

 # The Tower of Hanoi
 [Tower of Hanoi web app](https://towerofhanoi.app)

 Developed initially as a test to learn the XState state management library.
-I then decided to create an app to package the basic puzzle and release it for fun and learning.
-The games allows you to play games with 1-8 disks and 3-5 pegs.
-Moves counts can be shown along with minimum moves for each game to allow you to understand how to solve the game better.
+I then decided to create a web app to package the basic puzzle and release it for fun and learning.
+The game allows you to play variations with 1-8 disks and 3-5 pegs.
+Moves counts can be shown along with minimum moves for each game for a challenge and to allow you to understand how to solve the game better.
 For the 3 peg game there are clear methods to achieve this, for the 4 peg game and beyond, deciding what is exactly optimal is not so clear!

 ## Full documentation:
 [Tower of Hanoi app docs](https://app.gitbook.com/@jphildev/s/towerofhanoi/)